 The color of the day is Red, unless the Ordination occurs on a Major Feast for which the color of the day is White.
 Invitations should include this notification in the following or similar words: "Clergy: red (or 'white') stoles."
 Invitations should also indicate that, in general, attending clergy should wear cassock and surplice.
 (See example of Invitation below.)
-Ministering clergy (deacons and priests serving at the Altar) should be instructed to wear albs with stoles.
+Ministering clergy (deacons and priests serving at the Altar) should be instructed to vest according to the practice of the host church, although cassock and surplice is normative.